openshift/enhancements/enhancements/machine-api/remediation-history.md

   - Metrics are a good tool for recording e.g. how often remediations are triggered and how long they take in average, but not so much for tracking single remediations in the desired detail.
-  - Parsing getting and parsing metrics, and composing a remediation overview from them, is harder on the UI than to just display the MHC status.
+  - Getting and parsing metrics, and composing a remediation overview from them, is harder on the UI than to just display the MHC status.